Arkansas exceeds 50,000 positive cases

-Arkansas has 50,028 cumulative COVID-19 cases, which was roughly 5,000 cases fewer than what the University of Arkansas for Medical Sciences predicted, Gov. Asa Hutchinson announced during his daily briefing Monday.
+Arkansas had 50,028 cumulative COVID-19 cases, which was roughly 5,000 cases fewer than what the University of Arkansas for Medical Sciences predicted, Gov. Asa Hutchinson announced during his daily briefing Monday.

 Hutchinson said that on Friday, Arkansas experienced a spike in positive cases with 1,011 for the day.
 Over the weekend positive cases slowly decreased to 772 on Saturday, 572 on Sunday, he said.
 The state reported an increase of 645 cases on Monday.